06 December 2025

 Penitential Rite

-L: For the times we have not been grateful to God and to one another, we ask for forgiveness.
+L: For the times we have been unwilling to turn back to God, we ask him to forgive us.

 Pause